Self-hosted KernelCI Architecture Documentation

 The lava-callback service provides a REST API for controlling pipeline operations beyond just receiving LAVA callbacks.
 This API is useful for:

-To enable the Pipeline API, configure a JWT secret in kernelci-secrets.toml
+To enable the Pipeline API, configure a JWT secret in kernelci-secrets.toml:

 [jwt]